FarmData2/FD2-SampleDBs/README.md

 4. Copy the useful libraries from the FarmData2 repository:
    - `cd ~/FD2-SampleDBs`
    - `bin/buildFD2Libs.bash`
+5. Ensure you have write access to your origin repository:
+   - Create an appropriate GitHub PAT
+   - `export GITHUB_TOKEN=<your PAT>`
+     - Note; This is necessary because the default token in the codespace is scoped to only the repo from which the codespace was created.
 ### Development Workflow

 To change, modify, update, add a database: